CloudCoinConsortium/CloudCoin/RAIDA Protocol/README.md

 ```
 The execution time is the number of milliseconds that the RAIDA needed to complete a detection request of six loop back coins.
 This tells us how well the RAIDA is performing internally.

-### Rules:
-The RAIDA may not respond if it is unavailable.
-All Return Objects' key values are case in-sensitive and should be compared accordingly.
-The names of the servers on Network 1 will always be one of 25 servers: RAIDA0 through RAIDA24.
-Note: server names are case-insensitive and should be compared accordingly.
-The status will always be ready otherwise it will return an error.
-See General Errors.
-The subject of the echo response will always be "Up" and the details will always be "Detection agent ready to detect authenticity." otherwise it will return an error.
-See General Errors.
-The time is in GMT.
 --------------------------------------
 # ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) Multi Detect